Dr3xus/code-of-conduct/README.md

 We ask members to be mindful of these guidelines and to avoid conversations that veer into discouraged territory.
 If you're unsure whether a topic is appropriate, please consult with an admin.
 Remember, interpretation of these guidelines is necessary, and the admin team is responsible for making these judgments to maintain the community's spirit.

 Our goal is to foster a welcoming, inclusive, and productive environment for all members.
-By focusing on our shared interests in technology and maintaining respectful boundaries, we can ensure that ZATech remains a valuable resource for our community while avoiding the pitfalls of overly specific rules or bureaucratic processes.
+By focusing on our shared interests in technology and maintaining respectful boundaries, we can ensure that SA MO Posts remains a valuable resource for our community while avoiding the pitfalls of overly specific rules or bureaucratic processes.

 #### Insults and disrespect